St George Wharf

 St George Wharf is a riverside development in Vauxhall, Lambeth, London, England, located on the southern bank of the River Thames beside Vauxhall Bridge.
-St George Wharf Pier is a calling point for London River Services riverboat RB2 and RB6 services.
+Vauxhall (St George Wharf) Pier is a calling point for Uber Boat by Thames Clippers riverboats RB1, RB2 and RB6 services.

 The 93,000 m2 mixed-use development is located between the Vauxhall Cross road junction and the river, and is near Vauxhall station.
 The River Effra, one of the Thames' many underground tributaries, empties into the river close by.
 This development should not be confused with the smaller St George's Wharf which is in Shad Thames, London SE1, close to Tower Bridge.

 Construction

 Construction of St George Wharf was carried out in phases by developers St George, part of Berkeley Group Holdings, with blocks opening between 2001 and 2010.
 St George Wharf Tower was the final block to be completed, opening in 2012.
 The development comprises over 1,400 apartments, as well as offices, retail units and restaurants.
 It was designed by the architecture practice Broadway Malyan.

 St George Wharf comprises the following blocks: